finegeometer/four-dimensions/README.md

 A four-dimensional game.
+Run around and eat the tesseracts by walking into them!

 # Status

-This currently only has a renderer.
-But it finally works! (mostly)

-More to be done in the future.
+It works, but has unacceptable performance.
+This should be fixable, but has not yet been fixed.

 ## Todo

-Remove remnants of 1D textures.

 Improve performance. (fn view takes 100 to 130 ms on my computer, and that's with a simple example scene)

 Fix the known-to-be-incorrect code.

+Do something with textures.
+I don't know what, but something.

 More!